ipspace/netlab/docs/platforms.md

 * [vagrant-libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt), including support for *veryisolated* private networks and UDP point-to-point tunnels.
 * [Vagrant VirtualBox provider](https://www.vagrantup.com/docs/providers/virtualbox)
 * [Containerlab](https://containerlab.srlinux.dev/)
-* External -- *meta* virtualization provider that allows you to configure external physical or virtual devices with *netsim-tools*
+* External -- *meta* virtualization provider that allows you to configure external physical or virtual devices with *netlab*

 You cannot use all supported network devices with all virtualization providers.
 These are the supported combinations (use **[netlab show images](netlab/show.md)** command to display the current system settings).